zotonic/zotonic/doc/manuals/cookbook/frontend-mod_chat.rst

 Add Chat to Your Zotonic Site
 =============================

-Thanks to Michael Connor's ``zchat``, it's easy to add chat system on your Zotonic site.
+Thanks to Michael Connor’s ``zchat``, it’s easy to add chat system on your Zotonic site.

 Why